isaiahcabeen/voice-activated-fan/README.md

 🎤 Voice-Activated Fan

 This project allows you to control a fan using voice commands.
 By saying “fan on” or “fan off”, a Python program recognizes speech and sends commands to an Arduino, which controls a motor.

 🧠 How It Works (Simple Explanation)

-Python listens to your microphone (through the Mac microphone) Vosk converts your voice into text.
+1. Python listens to your microphone (through the Mac microphone)

+2. Vosk converts your voice into text

-If the text matches a command, Python sends a signal to Arduino.
+3. If the text matches a command, Python sends a signal to Arduino.

-Arduino turns the motor on or off.
+4. Arduino turns the motor on or off.

 ⚙️ Hardware Required

 Arduino UNO R4 Wifi

 DC motor

 TA6586 - Motor Driver Chip

 Jumper wires

 Power Supply Module

 USB-c cable